 Which banks have the best term deposit rates?

-It’s always best to use a comparison site to choose any financial product.
+It’s always best to use a comparison site to compare term desposits or any other financial product.
 The temptation for many people is to simply stick with their current provider, which is often one of the Big Four, but there are some great rates out there among the smaller institutions.
 Here are some great products with daily interest calculations.

 My Life My Finance offers term deposits of one to 24 months, with interest rates of 2.00 per cent for all but the longest term.
 If you’re an existing customer you’ll get a bonus rate of 0.10 per cent on top and the minimum deposit amount is $5,000.

 The online bank UBank (owned by NAB) has a range of term deposits and is well – known for offering the only green term deposit on the market, which gives investors an additional 0.05 or 0.10 per cent on the existing interest rates.
 The UBank personal term deposit offers terms lasting from one month to one year, with rates varying from 1.35 per cent to 1.80 per cent.
 The minimum deposit is $1,000, which makes it a great starter investment.

 NAB offers term deposits ranging from one month to five years in length and you can earn up to 1.60 per cent interest for the longer terms.
 You’ll need a minimum deposit of $5,000, but you can open the account online and there are no set up or monthly fees to chip away at your earnings.
 If you’re interested in farm management deposits then you’ll find the rates at NAB very attractive too, earning you between 1.85 per cent and 1.95 per cent for balances between $10,000 and $800,000